SKIP THE GP, VISIT YOUR

 Earache (acute otitis media)

-Acute otitis media mainly affects children, can last for around 1 week and over 80% of children recover spontaneously without antibiotics.
+Acute otitis media mainly affects children and can last for around 1 week, 80% of children recover spontaneously in 2-3 days without any antibiotics.

 It occurs when the area behind the eardrum called the middle ear becomes inflamed and infected.
 The following behaviours in children often mean they have AOM:

-• fits of fussiness and intense crying (in infants)
+- fits of fussiness and intense crying (in infants)

-• clutching the ear while wincing in pain (in toddlers)
+- clutching the ear while wincing in pain (in toddlers)

-• complaining about pain in the ear (in older children)
+- complaining about pain in the ear (in older children)

-(Pharmacy First service suitable for children aged 1 to 17 years)
+Pharmacy First Service - suitable for children aged 1 to 17 years

 Excludes: recurrent acute otitis media (3 or more episodes in 6 months or four or more episodes in 12 months), pregnant individuals under 16 years